-Financial Advisors can achieve myriad certifications that recognize their abilities in certain areas of investing, financial planning and wealth management services.
+Financial Advisors can achieve myriad certifications that recognize their abilities in certain areas of investing, financial planning and investment services.
 It is advantageous to find a financial partner specializing in areas most relevant to your needs, or someone who understands areas of growth and development that may be relevant to you.
 Ask each candidate about the certifications and licenses they hold.
 Unless you have an incredibly complex investment portfolio, it’s not necessarily about finding an advisor with the most licenses and certifications, but rather finding someone with the knowledge to help you build toward your goal.

 Some examples of relevant licenses are:

 - Chartered Financial Consultant® (ChFC®)

 - Securities licenses Series 6, 7, 24, 26, 53, 63, 65, and 66

 - State Resident Life and Health Insurance License

 Understanding which relevant certifications an advisor holds can help you find a partner that is trained to meet your specific financial goals and needs.